 The Ellen Show — Ellen comes out (Season 4, Episodes 22 and 23)

 The Ellen Show flirted around with star Ellen Degeneres' sexuality for many seasons, having her date men.
 However, in the two-part "The Puppy Episode," which aired in 1997, the series finally confirmed that the character was gay, which then coincided with the real comedian's very public coming out.

-Although, considering that Dern just won an Oscar and Degeneres is one of most successful talk show hosts of all time, we think it worked out.
+But considering that since then Dern has won an Oscar and Degeneres has been one of the most successful talk show hosts of all time, we think it worked out OK.

 Dawson's Creek — Jack and Tobey's long, romantic kiss (Season 4, Episode 20)

-People in same-sex relationships had kissed on TV before, but it wasn't until Dawson's Creek when the kiss seemed to mean something.
+People in same-sex relationships had kissed on TV before, but it wasn't until Dawson's Creek that the kiss actually seemed to mean something.

 Buffy the Vampire Slayer — Willow and Tara kiss (Season 5, Episode 16)